Renita1206/Renita1206/README.md

 **👋 Hi, I’m Renita Kurian**
 I'm currently pursuing an undergraduate degree in Computer Science.
 I love coding and all things tech.
 I enjoy working on projects, learning new technologies and solving problems with code.
-I am particularly interested in Data Science, Machine Learning and Web Development.
+I am particularly interested in Data Science and Machine Learning.
 <br>

 ## Tech Stacks